Dear Dr. K,

 It may become an entirely new discovery to realize that your wife has an entire “secret life” of jobs that you never knew existed and that these jobs are part of what has made her feel taken for granted.

-If you are serious about becoming a better husband, these things are an excellent place to start.
-Even if it doesn’t save your marriage, it will set you up for being a better divorced father.
+If you are serious about becoming a better husband and addressing the issues that led to the walkaway wife syndrome, these things are an excellent place to start.
+Even if it doesn’t save your marriage, it will set you up for being a better divorced father who understands emotional labor, mental load, and the care burden involved in actual parenting.

 Thanks for writing.